 Protect at all costs

-If you have the facilities for cars to be kept in a garage or out of the freezing cold temperatures overnight, it’s a good idea to take full advantage.
+If you have the facilities for cars to be kept in a garage, away from the overnight freezing temperatures, it’s a good idea to take full advantage.

 As a fleet manager, the above checks should be carried out, either by company operatives or the individuals driving the cars.
-Although they may sound obvious, they are the type of maintenance which is often overlooked or delayed and the consequences of doing that in colder weather can be simply disastrous.
+Although they may sound obvious, these checks are often overlooked or delayed, and the consequences in colder weather can be simply disastrous.